zvavybir/legacylisten/README.md

 	```
 	The path has no requirements about filename or file
     extension, but the language identifier *has* to be correct.
+* `repeat_bonus`: Repeating a song is usually a sign that the song is
+  good and should be played more often, but it's very easy to forget
+  to increase it's playing likelihood, so this option does this
+  automatically.
+Everytime a song is repeated it's increased by the
+  configured value.
+You can also set a negative value.

 ## Plugin interface
 In case there is no metadata tag in the song, you can use the plugin